jaantollander/masters-thesis/content/20_hpc.md

 *Metadata Servers (MDS)* provide access to file metadata and handle metadata operations for Lustre clients.
 The metadata, such as filenames, permissions, and file layout, is stored on *Metadata Targets (MDT)*, which are storage units attached to an MDS.
 On the other hand, *Object Storage Servers (OSS)* provide access to and handle file data operations for Lustre clients.
-The file data is stored in one or more objects, each object on a separate *Object Storage Target (OST)*, which is a storage unit attached to an OSS.
+The file data is stored in one or more objects, each object is stored on an *Object Storage Target (OST)*, which is a storage unit attached to an OSS.
 Finally, the *Management Server (MGS)* stores configuration information for the Lustre file system and provides it to the other components.
 Lustre file system components are connected using *Lustre Networking (LNet)*, a custom networking API that handles metadata and file I/O data for the Lustre file system servers and clients.
 LNet supports many network types, including high-speed networks used in HPC clusters.